dylane1999/NeuralNetPractice/README.md

 e.
 Now, it's time to define the training method.
 This is described in the "Optimizing the Model Parameters" section of the tutorial.
 Intuitively, why is optimization and training the same thing?

+ - Optimization is the same thing as training, because you are optimizing the weights and params of your model to give a correct answer a larger % of the time

 f.
 How well does your model do on the FashionMNIST test set?
 If you increase the number of training epochs to 10, does it improve?

+ - The model started at  Accuracy: 42.5%, Avg loss: 0.034630, and after 5 epochs, it had reached Accuracy: 59.6%, Avg loss: 0.021673.
+When i let it run for 10 epochs, it got to Accuracy: 70.1%, Avg loss: 0.012564

 f.
 Follow the "Save Models" instructions to save your model to a file called "model.pth".
 Include it in your submission.